+The Audit & Risk Committee

-a) Audit and Risk Committee: This committee consists of a minimum of 4 Directors.
+This committee consists of a minimum of 4 Directors.
 The Chair of the Audit Committee will be elected by the Board of Directors.

-The responsibilities of this Committee are:

-To assist the Board in monitoring the integrity of:
+The responsibilities of this Committee are to assist the Board in monitoring the integrity of:

-- o the financial statements of the Credit Union; - o the auditors qualifications and performance; - o the credit union's compliance with legal and regulatory requirements; - o compliance with the Credit Union's and asset liability management. - o ensure compliance with the Credit Union's internal controls.
+- the financial statements of the Credit Union; - the auditors qualifications and performance; - the credit union's compliance with legal and regulatory requirements; - compliance with the Credit Union's and asset liability management. - ensure compliance with the Credit Union's internal controls.

-b) Governance and Human Resources Committee: This committee consists of a minimum of 4 Directors.
+The Governance & Human Resources Committee

+This committee consists of a minimum of 4 Directors.
 The Vice Chair of the Board will be the Chair of the Governance Committee.